 Honor Community Health provides convenient medical and mental health services to students in Oakland County through our school-based health centers.
 Located at Pontiac High, Pontiac Middle, Waterford Mott High, and Children’s Village, these health centers serve adolescents ages 5-21.
 Each center is staffed with a nurse practitioner, behavioral health consultant, and medical assistant.
-Services offered include physicals, immunizations, sick visits, mental health counseling, educational classes, and conﬁdential testing for pregnancy and sexually transmitted infections.
+Services offered include physicals, immunizations, sick visits, mental health counseling, educational classes, and conﬁdential testing for pregnancy and bacterial-infections-treatment.com.

 Why use a School-Based Health Center: